faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 Skipping over the ancient history of computing to focus on the last cycle, where office-based data centers were switched out for cloud hosting is where we'll start our journey.

-When commodity chips, such as the Intel chip, natively were friendly to "virtualisation" it meant software could be written to pretend to upper layers of the software stack that you were running on your own computer despite the fact you were actually sharing the hardware with someone else.
+When commodity chips, such as the Intel chip, natively were friendly to "virtualization" it meant software could be written to pretend to upper layers of the software stack that you were running on your own computer despite the fact you were actually sharing the hardware with someone else.
 The same idea spread to network interfaces and graphical processing units in time.

 Furthermore the base level capabilities improved.
 In the prior generation if you had an application that needed fast writes to big data stores, you'd need to custom order your server computer